 Safe Garden Water Hose Alternatives

 When shopping for a toxic-free garden hose, look for those made of FDA and NSF (National Sanitation Foundation) approved food-safe polyurethane.
 The best fittings are made of nylon, which are not as affected by the cold as brass fittings.
 Nylon fittings are also lead-free, which means they are drinking water safe.
-One manufacturer who makes such a garden hose is Clear Flow® Water Garden Hose.
-This hose is transparent, and when the sunlight passes through it, the UV rays kill any algae and/or bacteria.
-I met the inventor of this product and was very impressed.
-Another FDA and NSF approved food-safe polyurethane garden hose is Water Right Inc., a family-owned business in Oregon.
+One FDA and NSF approved food-safe polyurethane garden hose is Water Right Inc., a family-owned business in Oregon.
+Here are three other safe options:

 If you use your garden hose primarily to water your plants, you may want to consider another environmentally friendly option: rain barrels.
 Given the present and future drought situation, now is a great time to adopt conservation habits.
 Strategically place one or more large containers to collect runoff from your roof, and you could harvest all or nearly all the water you need for your plants.
 According to the Conservation Foundation, you can collect about 200 gallons of water for each quarter-inch of rain that falls on the average home.